vukics/cppqed/doc/tutorial/tutorial.rst

   will concentrate on improving the documentation.
 A reference or extenders' manual will be provided.

 Milestone 10
   will be a release with some new features implemented.
-For some of these, the idea arose when writing this tutorial.
+For some of these, the idea arose when writing this user guide.

 Milestone 11
   will be a release with improved coding.
 While the runtime performance should be close to optimal by now, there is probably a lot to improve in the template and preprocessor metaprogramming parts.
 This can significantly cut on resources needed to compile the framework.